dms-org/docs/docs/fields/money.md

 Money
 =====

-Monetary values can be modelled using a value objects:
+Monetary values can be modelled using a value object:

  - `Dms\Common\Structure\Money\Money` - Represents an amount of currency `$123.45 AUD`